YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Think carefully about how to model the relationships between these concepts.
+> Think carefully about how to model the relationship between these concepts.

 Level 3: Parametrized response: